skaisanlahti/try-go-htmx/readme.md

 - Simplifies frontend architecture
 - Single source of state, no state duplication on the frontend
 - Much smaller Javascript bundle resulting in lightweight sites (good for mobile)
-- Rendering HTML partials without page refreshes (SPA-like experience)
+- Rendering HTML partials without page refreshes (Single-page-application-like experience)
-- Server-side rendering for better Search engine optimization
+- Server-side rendering for better search engine optimization
 - Can be used with any server side framework that supports rendering HTML templates as responses

 ## Why Go?